TheWizardo/JB-First-Assignment/README.md

     - Bootstrap Glyph (V)
     - Deletion from local storage (V)
 5. **Not-Explicitly-Stated Features:**
-    - Red Note background for tasks about to end (X)
+    - Red Note background for tasks about to end (V)
     - Date-time validation check (V)
     - Task deletion from local storage on load (V)
     - Reactive design.
 Adjust amount of notes to screen (V)